isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 }
 ```

-(Note that although we'll use Guava in other parts of the code,
+(n.b: although we'll use Guava in other parts of the code,
 `CoverageTracker` is used by the instrumented code, and it might be
-awkward to add a runtime dependency just to save a few lines of code.
+awkward to add a runtime dependency on Guava just to save a few lines of code here.
 This is why I'm using a `Map<String, Map<Integer, Boolean>>` instead
 of a `Table<String, Integer, Boolean>`).